Fox's Book of Martyrs

 prompted and supported, the emperor undertook the extirpation of the

-Protestants, against whom, indeed, he was particularly enraged himself; and,
+Protestants, against whom, indeed, he was particularly

-for this purpose, a formidable army was raised in Germany, Spain, and Italy.
+enraged himself; and, for this purpose, a formidable army was raised in Germany, Spain, and Italy.

 The

 Protestant princes, in the meantime, formed a powerful confederacy, in order to repel the impending blow.
-A great army was
+A great army was raised, and the command given to the elector of Saxony,

-Hesse.
-The imperial forces were commanded by the emperor of Germany in person,
+commanded by the emperor of Germany in person, and the eyes of all

-and the eyes of all Europe were turned on the event of the war.
+Europe were turned on the event of the war.

-Protestants were defeated, and the elector of Saxony and the landgrave of Hesse
+which the Protestants were defeated, and the elector

-both taken prisoners.
-This fatal blow was succeeded by a horrid persecution,
+of Saxony and the landgrave of Hesse both taken prisoners.
+This fatal blow was succeeded by a horrid persecution, the severities of

-palace, a rock a bed of down, and wild roots delicacies.
+is a palace, a rock a bed of down, and wild roots delicacies.

 Those

-who were taken experienced the most cruel tortures
+who were taken experienced the most

-that infernal imaginations could invent; and by their constancy evinced that a
+cruel tortures that infernal imaginations could invent; and by their

-real Christian can surmount every difficulty, and
+constancy evinced that a real Christian can surmount

-despite every danger acquire a crown of martyrdom.
+every difficulty, and despite every danger acquire a crown of martyrdom.

 Henry

-Voes and John Esch, being apprehended as Protestants,
+Voes and John Esch, being apprehended as Protestants, were brought to examination.
+Voes, answering for himself and

-himself and the other, gave the following answers to some questions asked by a
+the other, gave the following answers to some

-priest, who examined them by order of the magistracy.
+questions asked by a priest, who examined them by order of the magistracy.

 Priest.